-As part of its commitment to continuous improvement, the ACCME released an updated set of recognition requirements in 2008.
+The purpose of the Markers of Equivalency is to ensure that the accreditation decisions and processes used by the ACCME and Recognized Accreditors are equivalent and that ACCME-accredited and state-accredited providers are assessed based on the same rules.
 The Markers of Equivalency were developed by the ACCME in collaboration with Recognized Accreditors and the ACCME’s Advisory Committee on Equivalency, a group composed of state medical society leaders from across the country.
-The purpose of the Markers is to ensure the equivalency of accreditation decision-making across the national system, and streamline and strengthen the recognition process.

 The Recognized Accreditor must: